cortexjs-legacy/the-handbook-of-cortex/instructions/about_cortexjson.md

 ```

 ## css
-This field specifies where is the css resources.
+This field specifies where are the css resources.
 It's an array of file path, glob pattern is also supported.
 The order matters and it decides the built result.
 ```
 {
   "css": [